eilerb1011/jenkiins-linode/README.md

 cp jenkins.jks /etc/jenkins/
 chmod 600 /etc/jenkins/jenkins.jks
-chown -R jenkins: /etc/jenkins vi /etc/default/jenkins
+chown -R jenkins: /etc/jenkins systemctl edit jenkins --full
 ```
 VERY IMPORTANT – JENKINS RUNS AS AN UNDER-PRIVILEDGED USER - YOU CANNOT USE PORTS UNDER 1024
 Find, uncomment and edit:
 ```
 Environment="JENKINS_PORT=8080"
 ```
-Change the port to –1 to disable HTTP
+Change this line to reflect `Environment="JENKINS_PORT=–1"` to disable HTTP

-Find, uncomment and edit:
+Then find, uncomment and edit:
 ```
 Environment="JENKINS_HTTPS_PORT=443"
 ```
-Change port to 8443
+Change port to `8443`

-Find, uncomment and edit:
+Then find, uncomment and edit:
 ```
 Environment="JENKINS_HTTPS_KEYSTORE=/path/to/keystore"
 ```
-This should reflect the path to your keystore created with keytool from above, in our case - /etc/jenkins/jenkins.jks
+This should reflect the path to your keystore created with keytool from above, in our case it should look like - `Environment="JENKINS_HTTPS_KEYSTORE=/etc/jenkins/jenkins.jks"`

-AND
+Then find, uncomment and edit:
 ```
 Environment="JENKINS_HTTPS_KEYSTORE_PASSWORD="
 ```
-This should match the password you set to the destination keystore
+This should match the password you set to the destination keystore.
+Add that password between = and "

-AND
+Then find, uncomment and edit:
 ```
 Environment="JENKINS_HTTPS_LISTEN_ADDRESS="
 ```
-Add 0.0.0.0 before the final quote
+Add `0.0.0.0` before the final quote
 Save & Exit
 Run
 ```
 systemctl daemon-reload && systemctl restart jenkins
 ```
 - Login to Jenkins at https://your.dnsname.com:8443
 - Setup your server with Dashboard and Github
 - Set up your first admin user